 A written data management plan (DMP) is an important part of research data management, an essential tool for following good research practices and opening up your data.
-A researcher carrying out research should create a DMP before he/she starts his/her research project.
-In addition, the plan should be updated as the research project evolves.
+A researcher carrying out research should create a DMP before he/she starts his/her research project, and update it when necessary during and after the research project.
 It is a living document that accompanies the whole research life cycle, even after the active phase of the research project.

-The DMP is part of a research plan.
+A DMP is a document completing your research plan.
 You can refer from one document to the other in order to avoid overlap between them.
 Introduce data analysis and other methods in your research plan.

 Use Hanken's DMP template or other Public DMP templates (with Hanken's DMP guidance integrated) in DMPTuuli to help you write and update a DMP.
 See DMPTuuli with Hanken's DMP guidance and DMP template in the next section.

-The tool DMPTuuli is helpful when writing and updating your data management plan.
+The tool DMPTuuli is helpful when writing, updating, reviewing and sharing your data management plan.
 DMPTuuli is part of the Open Science and Research (ATT) project, maintained by CSC, launched and funded by the Ministry of Education and Culture.
 It offers a Finnish national central channel for guidance and support for writing a DMP at all stages.
 The tool is based on an open source solution and any individual researcher can register and create an account to use it freely.

 Hanken's DMP guidance and Hanken's DMP template are both integrated in DMPTuuli: